 The RHA and Tricare for Life

-Many pilots are retired military, and will use Tricare to supplement part of their medical coverage.
-A family on Tricare for Life in retirement will still be using Medicare Part A & B, and Tricare is used in conjunction to pay for coverage outside of hospital stays (A) and doctor’s visits (B).
-Tricare is also used for other coverage such as prescription drugs, and the remaining premiums from Medicare Part B. Tricare and Medicare Part A & B cover most health related expenses, but the RHA can be used tax-free to cover other parts such as dental insurance premiums, long term care insurance premiums, vision plans, therapy, and other eligible medical expenses outside of Medicare and Tricare coverage.
+Many pilots are retired military and will use Tricare to supplement part of their medical coverage.
+For example, a family on Tricare for Life in retirement will still be using Medicare Part A & B, and Tricare is used in conjunction to pay for coverage outside of hospital stays (A) and doctor’s visits (B).
+Similarly, Tricare is used for other coverage such as prescription drugs, and the remaining premiums from Medicare Part B. Tricare and Medicare Part A & B cover most health-related expenses, but the RHA can be used tax-free to cover other parts such as dental insurance premiums, long term care insurance premiums, vision plans, therapy, and other eligible medical expenses outside of Medicare and Tricare coverage.

 According to Genworth Insurance, $51,480 in 2019 was the national annual median cost of In-Home Care.
-Long term care can quickly drain older Americans’ retirement and savings.
+Long-term care can quickly drain older Americans’ retirement and savings.
 According to AARP, 52% of people turning 65 in 2017 will need long-term care at some point.
 The estimated cost for end-of-life care in 2016 ranged from $215,820 and $341,651 according to Alzheimer’s Association.
-The last thing you want is to drain your worth in your final years and not be able to leave anything to your estate, children, heirs, and charities.
+Ultimately, the last thing you want is to drain your worth in your final years and not be able to leave anything to your estate, children, heirs, and charities.

-Long term care insurance is one way to pay for long term care and nursing care.
-LTC insurance can cost up to $3,000 per year for one person, and can be even more if you have a family history of dementia.
-Luckily, the RHA, as one of the United employee benefits, can be used to pay for LTC insurance premiums tax free, so you can have LTC insurance and leverage your RHA’s tax-free characteristics.
+Long-term care insurance is one way to pay for long-term care and nursing care.
+LTC insurance can cost up to $3,000 per year for one person and can be even more if you have a family history of dementia.
+Luckily, you can pay for LTC insurance premiums tax-free with the RHA.
+Therefore, you can have LTC insurance and leverage your RHA’s tax-free characteristics.

 The Retirement Health Account might just be one of the best United employee benefits out there.
-It’s the employer funded, more money without more taxes, extra money for health care expenses during retirement benefit.
+It’s employer-funded, more money without more taxes, extra money for health care expenses during retirement benefit.

 We are here to help.
 Bonfire Financial acts as a fiduciary financial advisor for our clients.
-We have a staff of Certified Financial Planners™ that specialize in helping United Airline Employees and Pilots.
-Schedule a free consultation with us today https://go.oncehub.com/BonfireConsultation
+We have a staff of Certified Financial Planners™ that specialize in helping United Airline Employees and Pilots with their retirement and benefits.
+Schedule a free consultation with us today.
+We’d love to talk to you.